azasypkin/kroneum/README.md

 $ ./script/flash i2c_ssd1306
 ```

+The `flash.sh` script is essentially consequent calls of `cargo build --release ...`, `cargo objcopy --release ...` and `dfu-util ...`.

 ## Prototype or DIY

 Schematics is done in `KiCad` and can be found [here](./hw/pcb/Rev_0.5).
 PCB includes SWD, I2C and CR2032 connectors and may look a bit